-GOLD COPD Classification Guide
+GOLD COPD classification system

 Management of COPD

-Pharmacological Management of COPD3
+Pharmacological management of COPD3

 Prescribing a regimen of exercise, good nutrition, and immunization at all stages of COPD is essential.

-Non-pharmacological Management of COPD3
+Non-pharmacological management of COPD3

 Exacerbations reduce long-term lung function and increase mortality

 Promoting smoking cessation, ensuring adherence to prescribed regimens, monitoring proper inhaler use and providing influenza immunizations, can reduce the risk of exacerbations in patients with COPD.
 Most exacerbations can be managed in the outpatient setting.
-3,4
+3 4

-Management of COPD Exacerbations
+Management of COPD exacerbations

 - ATS/European Respiratory Society (ERS) - Pulmonary Rehabilitation statement

-Information current at time of publication, November 2016.
+Information current at time of publication, June 2017.

 The content of this website is educational in nature and includes general recommendations only; specific clinical decisions should only be made by a treating physician based on the individual patient’s clinical condition.

 - American Lung Association.
 Trends in COPD (Chronic Bronchitis and Emphysema): Morbidity and Mortality.
-2013.
+March 2013.

 - Pauwels RA, Rabe, K. F. Burden and clinical features of chronic obstructive pulmonary disease (COPD).
 Lancet.
-Aug 14-20 2004;364(9434):613-620.
+2004;364(9434):613-620.